-Why Battery Rated in Ah (Ampere hour), Not in VA.
+Why is a Battery Rated in Ah (Ampere hour), Not in VA?

-Why is Battery Rating in Ah (Ampere hour) and not in VA or Watts.
+Why are Batteries and Cells Rating in Ah (Ampere hour) and not in VA or Watts?

 In addition, 1A (Ampere) = 1 coulomb of electrons per second and,